HanSong19/Data-Analysis/README.md

 I used mixed-logistic regression model with a backward comparison to examine the effect of variants in the output.
 The graphs were created using matplotlib and Seaborn

-This coding has been co-written with my supervisor James White.
+This coding has been written with my supervisor James White and I have modified to fit to my data.